Accurate Assessment via Process Data: Empirical Example: PIAAC PSTRE

-The computer-based version of the 2012 PIAAC survey randomly assigned each test-taker with two blocks of cognitive items, where each block consisted of fixed set items that assessed either literacy, numeracy, or PSTRE.
-The current study used the PSTRE response and process data of individuals from five countries and regions, including the United Kingdom (England and Northern Ireland), Ireland, Japan, the Netherlands, and the United States of America, and who were assigned to PSTRE for both blocks.
+The computer-based version of the 2012 PIAAC survey randomly assigned each respondent with two blocks of cognitive items, where each block consisted of a fixed set of items that assessed either literacy, numeracy, or PSTRE.
+The current study uses the PSTRE response and process data of individuals from five countries and regions, including the United Kingdom (England and Northern Ireland), Ireland, Japan, the Netherlands, and the United States of America, and who were assigned to PSTRE for both blocks.
+The five countries and regions were relatively similar in performance distribution on the PIAAC PSTRE assessment.
 Each PSTRE block consisted of $7$ items, and thus the two blocks total to $14$ items.
-Note that a recorded action sequence of ``Start, Next, Next\_OK'' indicates that the test-taker did not perform any question on the item and moved on to the next question.
+Note that a recorded action sequence of ``Start, Next, Next\_OK'' indicates that the test taker did not perform any question on the item and moved on to the next question.
 This type of behavior can be regarded as omission and is distinguished from either credited or uncredited responses.
-The current study excluded individuals who omitted any of the $14$ items, resulting in a total of $2304$ test-takers who responded to all $14$ PSTRE items.
-For each item, the action sequences of each test-taker were recorded, and a polytomous final score calculated based on predefined scoring rubrics was available.
+The current study excluded individuals who omitted any of the $14$ items, resulting in a total of $2304$ test takers who responded to all $14$ PSTRE items.
+For each item, the action sequence of each test taker were recorded, and a polytomous final score calculated based on predefined scoring rubrics was available.
 These final scores (together with other demographic covariates) were used to estimate individuals' proficiency on PSTRE in the PIAAC survey.
 Table \ref{tab: PSTRE} presents descriptive information of the $14$ PSTRE items, including the task names and the descriptive statistics of the final scores and action sequences.